israelMateos/IceFlix/README.md

 Made by **Israel Mateos Aparicio Ruiz Santa Quiteria** for Distributed Systems course.

-The main objective of this proyect is developing a **distributed system** based on **microservicies**, taking Netflix as a reference.
+The main objective of this project is developing a **distributed system** based on **microservicies**, taking Netflix as a reference.
 The microservice **Main** acts as a gateway to the system for clients.
 These may get references to _Authenticator_, _MediaCatalog_ and _FileService_ services through its interface.
 Altogether, these microservices form an application which offers files on demand.

 ## How to use